-The Fund offers Institutional Class I Shares ("Class I Shares"), Class D Shares, Class T Shares and Class U Shares.
+The Fund offers Institutional Class I Shares, Class D Shares, Class T Shares, Class U Shares, Class PI Shares and Class PT Shares.
 The Fund has been granted exemptive relief from the SEC that permits the Fund to issue multiple classes of Shares and to impose asset-based distribution fees and early-withdrawal fees.

-Class I Shares, Class D Shares and Class U Shares are offered on a continuous basis at net asset value ("NAV") per Share.
-Class T Shares are offered on a continuous basis at NAV per Share, plus a maximum sales load of 2.00%.
+Class I Shares, Class D Shares, Class U Shares and Class PI Shares are offered on a continuous basis at net asset value ("NAV") per Share.
+Class T Shares and Class PT Shares are offered on a continuous basis at NAV per Share, plus a maximum sales load of 2.00% and 3.00%, respectively.
 Proceeds from the offering will be held by the Fund's Custodian (defined below).
-Class I Shares, Class D Shares, Class T Shares and Class U Shares have equal rights and privileges with each other.
+Class I Shares,